stev-ou/stev/CONTRIBUTING.md

 (using a Python base image) and run using Google Cloud Run.

 ## Pull Requests
 Feature branches should branch from master.
-After implementing functionality, open a pull request and our team will review the request.
+After implementing desired changes in a new branch, open a pull request and our team will review the request.
 The PR must pass our CI/CD pipeline in order to be merged into master.
 In order to prevent unnecessary iterations, ensure all tests have run locally such that other functionality can be debugged upon opening the PR.
 If a number of contributions